For every minute spent organizing, an hour is earned.

 And when the weather warms up (April & May) you will be ready for a good Spring Cleaning of your home.
 And with less clutter, and nicely organized spaces you can clean faster and will see the results clearer.

-You may want to check out the Blog Post from Jan 2019—Which first, Cleaning or Organizing for more tips and resources.
+You may want to check out some of my other Blog posts for more tips and resources.

 And what were you going to do on that cold drizzly day in late January anyway?
 I’m guessing it wasn’t watching one of those DVDs!

-If you need help getting started or want extra support, contact me and let’s schedule a free consultation.
+If you need help getting started or want extra support, contact me at GCarter@Organized-Occasions.com, and let’s schedule a free consultation.

 Books I have read and suggest to help with Decluttering and Cleaning:

 Decluttering at the Speed of Life by Dana K White

 Clutter-Free by Kathi Lipp

 How to Clean Practically Anything, Consumer Reports Books

 Final Word—”Life will throw you enough messes, you don’t need to come home to one!”
 Barbara Reich, AARP magazine